rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/ExportSnapshotJobConfigV3Input.md

       ID of the datastore or datastore cluster to assign to the exported virtual machine.
 - unregisterVm: System.Boolean
   - Specifies whether the new virtual machine created from a snapshot is registered with the vCenter Server.
 When this value is `true`, the registration is removed from the vCenter Server.
 When this value is `false`, the registration is kept on the vCenter Server.
 The default value is `false`.
-- vNicBindings: list of VmwareVnicBindingInfoV2Inputs
-  - The network binding for the vNIC of the virtual machine.
-- mountExportSnapshotJobCommonOptionsV2: MountExportSnapshotJobCommonOptionsV2Input
-  - Common fields for recovery operations.
-- requiredRecoveryParameters: RequiredRecoveryParametersInput
-  - Target snapshot ID or a point in time for recovery.
 - folderId: System.String
   - Supported in v9.1+
       ID of the virtual machine folder to export the new virtual machine to.